Does an NAD supplement really work? What the human trials, blood NAD data and null findings actually show, and how to tell if yours is doing anything.

 The three meanings, in plain language:

-1. Raises blood NAD+.
-Does swallowing this pill actually put more NAD into your bloodstream, where your cells can use it?
+- Raises blood NAD+.
+Does swallowing this pill put more NAD into your bloodstream, where your cells can use it?

-2. Changes a biomarker your doctor would care about.
-Things like insulin sensitivity, blood pressure, inflammation markers, or muscle strength on a measurable test.
+- Changes a biomarker your doctor would care about.
+Insulin sensitivity, blood pressure, inflammation markers, or muscle strength on a real test.

-3. Changes how you feel day to day.
-Energy, sleep, mental sharpness, recovery, the subjective stuff that made you buy the bottle.
+- Changes how you feel day to day.
+Energy, sleep, mental sharpness, recovery — the subjective stuff that made you buy the bottle.

 A supplement can hit one of those without hitting the other two.
-NAD precursors are actually quite good at the first, mixed on the second, and almost completely silent in the human trials about the third.
+NAD precursors are actually quite good at the first, mixed on the second, and almost silent in the human trials on the third.
 That mismatch is the whole reason this question keeps coming up.

 Does an NAD supplement raise your blood NAD?

-Yes, the right form at the right dose does.
-This is the strongest single piece of evidence in the whole category, and it is genuinely settled.
+Yes.
+The right form at the right dose does.
+This is the strongest single piece of evidence in the whole category, and it's genuinely settled.

 A quick reality check on that, though.
 Blood NAD+ rising is the first hurdle, not the finish line.
-It tells you the molecule is reaching the right place.
-It does not tell you anything will change because of it.
+It tells you the molecule is reaching the right place, but it does not tell you anything will change because of it.

 Does it actually change anything in human trials?

 Here the picture gets more honest.
 Some trials show real outcomes.
 Others land flat.
-The pattern is interesting.
+The pattern of which is which is more interesting than either alone.

 The trials that did show something

-Why NAD+ rises in both groups, but only one group's health markers improve.
+Why NAD+ rises in all patients, but only some show measurable health improvements.

 Yoshino and colleagues published a 2021 trial in Science that quietly became the most cited NAD paper in years.
 Postmenopausal women with prediabetes took 250 mg of NMN daily for ten weeks.
-Their muscle insulin sensitivity improved by about 25%.
-Insulin sensitivity is a real biomarker, not a vibe, and the trial used the gold-standard clamp method to measure it.
+Their muscle insulin sensitivity improved by 25% ± 7%, measured with the gold-standard clamp method — a real biomarker, not a vibe.

-Igarashi and colleagues, also published in 2022, ran a parallel study in older Japanese men.
-The same 250 mg daily dose of NMN over twelve weeks led to small but measurable gains:
+Igarashi and colleagues, published in NPJ Aging in 2022, ran a parallel study in healthy Japanese men aged 65 and older.
+The same 250 mg daily dose of NMN over twelve weeks produced small but nominally significant gains:

-• Gait speed improved (a marker of healthy ageing that predicts mortality risk)
+- Gait speed improved.
+Gait speed is a marker of healthy ageing that tracks mortality risk.

-These are modest effects.
-They are also exactly the kind of biomarkers gerontologists care about, and they emerged from a clean, placebo-controlled design.
+These are modest effects, not miracles.
+They're also exactly the biomarkers gerontologists care about, and they came out of a clean, placebo-controlled design.

 The trials that landed flat

 Dollerup and colleagues ran a 2018 trial in the American Journal of Clinical Nutrition that the supplement industry doesn't quote nearly enough.
 Obese, prediabetic men took 2,000 mg of NR per day for twelve weeks.
 Their NAD+ went up.
-Their insulin sensitivity did not improve.
-Their lipid metabolism did not improve.
-Their mitochondrial function did not improve.
+Their insulin sensitivity, endogenous glucose production, and lipid mobilisation did not.

-In our protocol design work, we've learned to read trials like that one carefully.
-The Dollerup result isn't a failure of the molecule.
-It's a signal that the population matters: prediabetic men carry a different metabolic state than postmenopausal women, and what raises NAD+ in both doesn't translate into the same functional benefit in either.
+In our protocol design work, we've learned to read trials like Dollerup carefully.
+It isn't a failure of the molecule.
+It's a signal that the population decides the outcome — prediabetic men and postmenopausal women carry different metabolic states, and what raises NAD+ in both doesn't translate into the same functional benefit in either.

-Wang and colleagues published a 2022 trial in JACC Basic Translational Science on NR in heart failure with reduced ejection fraction.
-NAD+ in the blood roughly doubled.
-Walking distance on the standard six-minute walk test?
-No difference.
-Cardiac function?
-No difference.
+Wang and colleagues published a 2022 trial in JACC Basic to Translational Science on NR in heart failure with reduced ejection fraction.
+Blood NAD+ roughly doubled.
+Six-minute walk distance?
+No change.
+Cardiac structure?
+No change.
 Quality of life?
-No difference.
+No change.
 The molecule got in.
 The clinical needle did not move in twelve weeks.

-So the honest reading is: NAD precursors raise NAD+ reliably.
-Whether that translates into something a doctor can measure depends heavily on the population, the dose, and the outcome being tracked.
+So the honest reading is this.
+NAD precursors raise NAD+ reliably.
+Whether that translates into something a doctor can measure depends on the population, the dose, and the outcome you're tracking.

 Why do most people feel nothing on an NAD supplement?

 If the science is real, why do so many users report close to nothing?
-Three reasons stack up.
+Three reasons stack up, and they matter in this order.

-The first is bioavailability.
+- Bioavailability is bad.
 NAD+ itself is a big, polar molecule with a molecular weight of about 663 daltons.
 It does not cross cell membranes easily, which is why the precursor pathway exists in the first place.
-When you swallow a capsule labelled "NAD+," very little of the actual NAD+ molecule survives the journey from stomach to bloodstream to cell.
-The precursors NR and NMN do better, but they still face acid, gut enzymes, and a liver that converts most of what arrives into smaller building blocks before sending anything back out.
+When you swallow a capsule labelled "NAD+," almost none of the actual NAD+ molecule survives the trip from stomach to bloodstream.
+NR and NMN do better, but they still face stomach acid, gut enzymes, and a liver that breaks most of what arrives into smaller building blocks before sending anything back out.

-The second is the gap between biochemistry and subjective experience.
+- Blood chemistry is not lived experience.
 Your cellular energy production is not the same thing as how energetic you feel.
 Insulin sensitivity is not the same thing as feeling less foggy after lunch.
 The trials measure the first kind of thing.
 The subjective stuff is what bottles promise.

-The third is the route.
+- Route decides how much of the dose survives.
 Oral capsules and tablets work, but they work the long way around: through your gut, through your liver, into your bloodstream.
-That route loses a lot of the dose to first-pass metabolism, the process where your liver breaks down compounds before they reach systemic circulation.
-Sublingual delivery, where a tablet dissolves under your tongue, bypasses that detour and reaches the bloodstream through the thin tissue lining your mouth.
+That route loses most of the dose to first-pass metabolism, the process where your liver breaks compounds down before they reach systemic circulation.
+Sublingual delivery — a tablet that dissolves under your tongue — bypasses that detour and enters your bloodstream through the thin tissue lining your mouth.
 This is the same principle behind sublingual nitroglycerin in cardiology, where bypassing the liver is the whole point.
 For an NAD precursor, that route lets a smaller dose deliver more of itself intact, which is the thinking behind VERO LEGACY and its VERISORB sublingual delivery system.

 So is NAD a "real" supplement or longevity theatre?